alextanhongpin/architecture-decision-records/golang/068-pipeline.md

 - For a step, I want to run multiple other requests concurrently.
 This should be done using errgroup for example, the pipeline doesnt handle this.
 - for a step, I want to batch and debounce requests.
 For example, I might pass the ids of the users into another pipeline, deduplicate it and do a batch fetch from cache or in db etc. This cuts down the number of operations dramatically.
 - waiting for multiple results.
 One object can wait for results from multiple pipeline.
 We can store it in a global map and do a sweep every interval to check for completion.
 This requires global state.
+- we need to separate pipe func from sink func.
+There may be duplicate

 ## Optimization

 - batching with buffered channels.
 When streaming from generator, sometimes the pipeline will get stuck, blocking the channels and might impact the generator, e,g streaming from db.
 We need a way to signal generator from providing us the next batch, e,g by tracking progress rate and batch completion, batch of 1000, 50% completion in 10s.
 Of course the easiest way is to always just wait for one batch to complete, then restart with the next batch.
 - stopping generator until retries sleep timeout completes
 - dataloader for caching similar resources, just be aware of storage
+- implement dead queue letter that is non blocking?